 My wife cooks during the weekend and freezes most of it.
 She also expresses breast milk daily and stores it in the freezer.
 So, most of what I do is defrost, warm the milk and feed the babies, keep them entertained, do the laundry and heat up the food she already cooked so she has something to eat when she returns from work.

-She also has a cousin schooling around who pops in from time to time to help with house cleaning, market runs and the twins.
+She also has a cousin who is schooling around and pops in from time to time to help with house cleaning, market runs, and the twins.

 How do the home’s finances run?